paweusz/ladio/docs/backlog.md

   whole directory to get to place where he was before.
 Swap recent and catalog items.
   Remember last open tab.
 * Spinner for loading stations/genres.
+* Home or about tab/popup with refs to me, bg_img, dirble.
+Also think out application name and change branding.
+Find icon for app.
+Put note that it's alpha version.